danvk/aoc2023/README.md

 This may _still_ be too slow.
 I also can't entirely remove frozen tiles from the calculation since they can still affect non-frozen tiles around them.

 There _is_ a clear pattern in the second derivative.
 So maybe I can extrapolate from this?
+Yep!
+That worked.
+The period for the sample is 11 whereas the period for my input is 131, but the structure is the same.

 ### Day 20 (10029 / 7219)